What's in a recipe?

 NOTE: If you import a recipe from an internet site, the original internet URL is attributed.
 However, note that this will not appear in your end user apps.

 You can also create category tags, which is a great way for your customers to search and find your recipes.
+Simply type in the category tags you want to use, and they will be added automatically to your category list which will display in the dropdown list for use in subsequent recipes you create.

 You can upload your own recipe image or create a new image of your recipe using AI.